To create a patient- and family-centered culture that involves a collaborative partnership among patients, families, leadership, and staff.

-To improve the delivery of safe and quality health care by providing a way for the community to collaborate with hospital staff, enhancing experience for patients and their families.
+To improve the delivery of safe and quality health care by providing a way for the community to collaborate with staff, enhancing experience for patients and their families.

 Patient advisors are a diverse group of people who enjoy working with others and contributing ideas, while being able to hear and balance different perspectives with compassion and respect.

 To be on a patient and family advisory council, you must:

 Have an interest in and show concern for improving the health care experience for all patients and their families, beyond your personal experience.